EXCLUSIVE INTERVIEW: Abhimanyu Dassani: I Don't Want To Be The Next Hot Thing!

 A. "I am going to take up films which challenge me and redefine Abhimanyu Dassani every time he comes on screen.
 I want to challenge myself and break myself down every single time.
 It's going to be hard physically and mentally.
 But that doesn't mean I won't do commercial cinema.
 I think it's extremely tough to do them.

 When I recently saw Simmba, I went and saluted Ranveer Singh because I enjoyed the film.
-In India, 70 to 80 % of population goes to cinema to get away from the struggle in their real lives.
+In India, 70 to 80 % of the population goes to the cinema to get away from the struggle in their real lives.
 So, I think escapist cinema is a huge part of Indian culture.
 Escapism redefines or reconstructs Indian culture as we move forward."

 Q. But then, there are also a few actors who look down upon escapist cinema.